 - Complete this cycle for four full breaths.

-Finally, let’s look at a practice known as Progressive Muscle Relaxation.
-The idea behind PMR is to tense (without straining) different muscle groups then relax.
+Let’s look at a practice known as Progressive Muscle Relaxation.
+The idea behind PMR is to tense (without straining) different muscle groups and then relax.
 Using this method, you work your way through the body until the desired effect – sleep – is achieved.
 Sounds easy, doesn’t it.
-Here’s how it’s done –
+Here’s how it’s done:

 - Tighten the forehead muscles by raising your eyebrows as high as possible for 5 seconds.